beginning of content

 Key facts

-• Vaginal bleeding normally occurs about once a month during your menstrual period.
+• Vaginal bleeding is normal during your monthly period.

-• See your doctor if you have heavy periods, bleeding between periods, bleeding after sex or bleeding after menopause.
+• See your doctor if you have bleeding between periods, after sex or after menopause.

 What is vaginal bleeding?